rosen-bridge/operation/docs/watcher/deploy-docker.md

 ```

 ## API Key Hash

 To secure the Watcher action-based APIs (ex: lock, unlock, ...), you should set a unique and robust api key.
 We are using a blake2b hash to secure APIs.

 ### Compute api_key's Hash

+There are a number of ways to compute a blake2b hash.
+We highly recommend computing the hash on a local machine.

+1.
 Use [rosen command line](https://github.com/rosen-bridge/utils/tree/dev/packages/cli) to compute api key hash:

+2.
 ```shell
   # use nodejs solution
   npx @rosen-bridge/cli blake2b-hash YOUR_API_KEY